Ionel Talpazan, stateless, born in Romania.

 ======

 The cosmos certainly doesn’t radiate warmth or love, as Ionel’s paintings suggest.
 Could it be that the world of galaxies seemed more friendly to him than the world of people?
-I hope not.
+Hopefully not.
 Rather, love simply came to him “from the outside,” when he least expected it, and he accepted the healing that was offered to him “from above.”
-This certainly creates an aura of religious art.

 ======